 Loumidis, K. (1992).

-Can social problem solving training help people with learning
+Can social problem-solving training help people with learning

-Health, Staffordshire.
+Promotion of Mental Health, Staffordshire.

 Loumidis, K. (1992).